AnotherDaniel/servocontrol/README.md

 - separated-out servo properties definition
 - mechanism for ramp-up and slow-down of servo actuation when driving to new position
 - servo position range abstraction (can use raw setpoint or 0-100 position range)
+- ability to define axis movement restriction dependencies ("this axis can only go to that point if that other axis is at least at that point")
 - pre-defined robot arm positions

 &nbsp;